Texas State Flag

 Texas seceded from the United States in 1861 and joined the Confederate States of America.
 The state remained part of the Confederacy until 1865.
 During this period, Confederate national flags flew alongside the Texas state flag.
 Texas rejoined the Union after the Civil War ended.

-Previous Versions of the Texas State Flag
+Earlier Versions of the Texas Flag

 Identical design to the modern flag but colors were not standardized and appeared lighter.